-The AD9558 loop filter block features a simplified architecture in which the user enters the desired loop characteristics directly into the profile registers.
+The AD9557 loop filter block features a simplified architecture in which the user enters the desired loop characteristics directly into the profile registers.
 This architecture makes the calculation of individual coefficients unnecessary in most cases, while still offering complete flexibility.

-The AD9558 has two preset digital loop filters: high (88.5°) phase margin and normal (70°) phase margin.
+The AD9557 has two preset digital loop filters: high (88.5°) phase margin and normal (70°) phase margin.
 The loop filter coefficients are stored in Register 0x0317 to Register 0x0322 for high phase margin and Register 0x0323 to Register 0x032E for normal phase margin.
 The high phase margin loop filter is intended for applications in which the closed-loop transfer function must not have greater than 0.1 dB of peaking.

-Bit 0 of the following registers selects which filter is used for each profile: Register 0x070E for Profile A, Register 0x074E for Profile B, Register 0x078E for Profile C, and Register 0x07CE for Profile D.
+Bit 0 of Register 0x070E selects which filter is used for Profile A, and Bit 0 of 0x074E selects the filter for Profile B.